Key Takeaways

 Healthcare directive: A legal document that specifies what type of care you want if you no longer can verbalize your desires.

 HIPAA release: In 1996, Congress created the Health Insurance Portability and Accountability Act (HIPAA) to protect the privacy of your health information.
-A signed HIPAA release form identifies who can have access to your health care information.
+A signed HIPAA release form identifies who may access your health care information.

-Once you have this information for yourself, share it with your spouse and adult children.
+Once you have this information, share it with your spouse and adult children.

 When a crisis occurs, one can never be too prepared.